The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Neurotransmitters play a significant role not only during anxiety but before and after.

-Neurotransmitters play a part in the duration and intensity of our anxiety, how we respond and whether we go down the path of anxiety and panic in the first place.
+Neurotransmitters play a part in the duration and intensity of anxiety, how you respond, and whether you go down the path of anxiety and panic in the first place.

-We are not robots governed solely my transmitters in our brains – but neurotransmitters play a strong role in whether we tend to focus on negative thoughts and scenarios or healthy affirming ones (serotonin), the intensity of our anxiety (dopamine), the overactivity or calm of our minds (GABA) and whether we over-respond to small stresses (norepinephrine).
+You are not a robot governed solely by transmitters in your brain – but neurotransmitters play a decisive role in whether you tend to focus on negative thoughts and scenarios or healthy affirming ones (serotonin), the intensity of your anxiety (dopamine), the overactivity or calmness of your mind (GABA) and whether you over-respond to small stresses (norepinephrine).

 Where does repetition fit into this scenario?

-Through repetition and repeating the behavior of worry, anxiety and panic whenever we approach the mall – we make it much easier to become anxious and panic whenever we are in the same situation.
+Repeating the behavior of worry, anxiety, and panic whenever you approach the mall makes it much easier to become anxious and panic whenever you are in the same situation.

-In the example, I mentioned the memory of being anxious the last time you were at the mall, which kicked off the anxiety and panic.
+In the example, I mentioned the memory of being anxious the last time you were at the mall, which kickstarted the anxiety and panic.

 Repetition is already beginning to reinforce the panic response being triggered by the mall.

-If the repetition continues, we will begin to automatically panic whenever we go to the mall.
+If the repetition continues, you will panic automatically whenever you go to the mall.

 Final Thoughts

-I discovered much of this information after nearly a decade of dealing with anxiety and panic attacks.
+I discovered much of this information over the course of many years while dealing with extreme anxiety and panic attacks.

-Learning this information also helped to reduce my fear around the physical symptoms of anxiety and the fight-or-flight response.
+Learning this information also helped to reduce my fear of the physical symptoms of anxiety and the fight-or-flight response.

-My pounding heart wasn’t a heart attack – it was simply an increased heart rate and increased blood flow.
+My pounding heart wasn't a heart attack but simply an increased heart rate and blood flow.

 The dizziness I felt didn’t mean I was about to pass out – it was simply the release of different brain chemicals and a change in blood sugar levels.